MariusUliciSerban/Arm-Assembly-Code/README.md

-# 2022-COMP1007-LabExercise01
+# 2022-COMP1007-LabExercise02

-2022 COMP1007 Lab Exercise 01 -- please see the PDF on Moodle for instructions.
+See the PDF on Moodle for details of the exercise